-Maud Lonergan will begin her second season as the head coach of the Franklin Pierce University women's lacrosse program in 2017 (hiring release).
+Maud Lonergan will begin her third season as the head coach of the Franklin Pierce University women's lacrosse program in 2018 (hiring release).
 She will be the fifth head coach in the history of the program and comes to Franklin Pierce with a decade of coaching experience, both as a head coach at the high school level and as an assistant at the collegiate level.

 Rindge will be the first collegiate head-coaching stop for Lonergan, who spent the last two seasons as an assistant coach at Division III Amherst College in Amherst, Mass., where she assisted with all operations of the six-time national semifinalist program.
 While she was on the staff, the Lord Jeffs finished as the No. 4 nationally ranked program as a national semifinalist in 2014 and No. 16 in 2015.
 Lonergan helped produce three All-America and 15 Conference All-Academic selections while at Amherst.

 During her first year at the helm, the Ravens went 8-8 with a 5-8 NE-10 record.
 FPU started out the season fast with a 5-2 record during the seasons first month, but stumbled near the end as they lost four straight NE-10 contests to close the campaign.
 Sophomore midfielder Briana Sweeney was named to the All-NE-10 Second Team and was chosen to the IWLCA All-North Region Third Team.
 Meanwhile teammate Lauren Beville was selected to participate in the IWLCA North/South Senior All-Star Game.